-To check that logs are created with 0600 permissions, check the postgresql.conf file for the following setting:
+To check that logs are created with 0600 permissions, check the following setting:

-\$ sudo su - postgres \$ psql -c "SHOW log\file\mode"
+\$ sudo su - postgres \$ psql -c "SHOW log_file_mode"

 If permissions are not 0600, this is a finding.

 If PostgreSQL is configured to use syslog, verify that the logs are owned by root and have 0600 permissions.
 If they are not, this is a finding.